Honours Bachelor of Police Studies

 The graduate has reliably demonstrated the ability to:

-- assess and analyze the effectiveness and current relevance of judicial policies and procedures;
+- assess and analyze the effectiveness and relevance of current judicial policies and procedures;

-- apply critical thinking and analytical skills inside and outside the discipline;
+- apply critical thinking and analytical skills inside and outside the discipline.

 Practical Experience